haitham1484/CodePath/README.md

 ## Notes

 It was moderately difficult to find out how to make the switch buttons "remember" its current state.
 Animations were really cool to work with.
 This was my FIRST IOS application.
 I had a really awesome time with this project!
-Thank you for the opputunity.
+Thank you for the opportunity.

 ## License